Ultimate Beach Reads 2021: The Hottest Summer Reads

 Rose’s most important job was protecting Fern from their crazy mother.
 When Fern decides to have a baby for Rose, secrets start to come out.
-This one will keep you guessing until the end and even then, you’ll be thinking about this book.
+This is one of the books about sisters that will keep you guessing until the end and even then, you’ll be thinking about this book.

 This is one of the most enjoyable thrillers I’ve read in a while.
 Even after I was surprised by twist after turn, the story kept moving in an unexpected direction.
 I love a thriller that I not only did not expect the ending but that I actually like some of the characters and where the story ends.

 Skye Starling is engaged to a handsome older man who seems to be the answer to her crippling OCD.
 When Skye realizes that Burke is actually happily married and is using Skye, the story starts to twist and turn.